 Notion is an awesome place to create, store and share these.

-You can create your SOPs inside of Notion using text, video and more OR you can create them in other file types elsewhere (PDF for example) and upload them to you SOPs area.
+You can create your SOPs inside of Notion using text, video and more OR you can create them in other file types elsewhere (PDF for example) and upload them to your SOPs area.

-It has everything that you could ask for when it comes to scheduling, assigning and reviewing your content plans.
+It has everything that you could ask for with scheduling, assigning and reviewing your content plans.

 What's great about Notion is that they offer a bunch of pre-built, free templates you can upload into your account and edit.

 The content calendar template is one of them and you can add it by clicking the link below.

 You'll get other views with the content calendar template.
 You can create workflow pipelines with different stages or change the view to show your work in different ways to make it more easily understood.

 If you've ever used Trello and enjoyed the card style format, you can emulate that easily with this template as well.

 You and your team can easily drag and drop assignments as you complete them or make updates to their statuses.